TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 We provide password protected online access to your account information through my.t-mobile.com.
 For multi-line accounts, the primary account holder is authorized to access online account information for all the devices and lines on the account.
 Other users may generally access online account information related only to their respective device and line (for example, if a parent provides a device to their child, the child may access online information about that device and line– including CPNI).
 The primary account holder, however, may designate additional or more limited access rights for other users on the account.

-Under federal law, you have a right, and we have a duty, to protect the confidentiality of CPNI and we have adopted policies and procedures designed to ensure compliance with those rules.
-We will not intentionally disclose your CPNI to third-parties without your permission, except as allowed under FCC rules, applicable law, or explained in this Policy.
+Under federal law, you have a right, and we have a duty, to protect the confidentiality of CPNI and we have adopted statements and procedures designed to ensure compliance with those rules.
+We will not intentionally disclose your CPNI to third-parties without your permission, except as allowed under FCC rules, applicable law, or explained in this Statement.
 However, if you are the primary account holder, you may designate other "authorized users" (for example, a spouse) to access and manage your account information, including CPNI.
 For more information see Privacy Resources/Customer Proprietary Network Information

 **Retention and Disposal**